sangeet2020/speechbrain/recipes/CommonVoice_de/ASR/CTC/README.md

 # LibriSpeech ASR with ctc models.
-This folder contains the scripts to train a wav2vec based system using LibriSpeech.
+This folder contains the scripts to fine-tune wav2vec2 model `facebook/wav2vec2-large-xlsr-53-german` using CommonVoice dataset.
-You can download LibriSpeech at http://www.openslr.org/12

 # How to run
 python train_with_wav2vec.py hparams/file.yaml